Amsterdam/design-system/CONTRIBUTING.md

 - **Fully complete the provided issue template.** The bug report template requests all the information we need to quickly and efficiently address your issue.
 Be clear, concise, and descriptive.

-## :repeat: Submitting pull requests
+## :repeat: Submitting a pull request

 Before opening a pull request for non-trivial changes, it is usually best to first open an issue to discuss the changes, or discuss your intended approach for solving the problem in the comments for an existing issue.